jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The instructions are broadly categorized:

 1.  **Admin Instructions**: These require administrator privileges and are used for initial setup and configuration.
-    *   `admin_initialize_config`: Initializes the main `Config` account.
+    - `admin_initialize_config`: Initializes the main `Config` account.
-    *   `admin_register_st_mint`: Registers a new type of stake token (ST) the NCN will support.
+    - `admin_register_st_mint`: Registers a new type of stake token (ST) the NCN will support.
-    *   `admin_set_new_admin`: Transfers administrative control to a new keypair.
+    - `admin_set_new_admin`: Transfers administrative control to a new keypair.
-    *   `admin_set_parameters`: Updates parameters within the `Config` account.
+    - `admin_set_parameters`: Updates parameters within the `Config` account.
-    *   `admin_set_st_mint`: Updates details for an existing supported token mint (Deprecated/Redundant?
+    - `admin_set_st_mint`: Updates details for an existing supported token mint (Deprecated/Redundant?
 Check `admin_register_st_mint` and `admin_set_weight`).
-    *   `admin_set_tie_breaker`: Configures the tie-breaking mechanism or authority.
+    - `admin_set_tie_breaker`: Configures the tie-breaking mechanism or authority.
-    *   `admin_set_weight`: Sets or updates the voting weight for a specific supported token mint.
+    - `admin_set_weight`: Sets or updates the voting weight for a specific supported token mint.
-2.  **Keeper Instructions**: These are permissionless instructions, meaning anyone can call them to advance the state of the NCN, typically moving between epoch phases.
+2.  **Permissionless Keeper Instructions**: These are permissionless instructions, meaning anyone can call them to advance the state of the NCN, typically moving between epoch phases.
 They ensure the NCN progresses correctly.
-    *   `initialize_epoch_state`: Creates the `EpochState` account for a new epoch.
+    - `initialize_epoch_state`: Creates the `EpochState` account for a new epoch.
-    *   `initialize_vault_registry`: Creates the initial `VaultRegistry` account.
+    - `initialize_vault_registry`: Creates the initial `VaultRegistry` account.
-    *   `realloc_vault_registry`: Increases the size of the `VaultRegistry` account if needed.
+    - `realloc_vault_registry`: Increases the size of the `VaultRegistry` account, to reach the desired size.
+Solana has a limitation when it comes to the size of the account that you can allocate in one call, so when you have a larger account, you will need to call realloc on it multiple times to reach the desired size.
-    *   `initialize_weight_table`: Creates the `WeightTable` account for an epoch.
+    - `initialize_weight_table`: Creates the `WeightTable` account for an epoch.
-    *   `realloc_weight_table`: Increases the size of the `WeightTable` account.
+    - `realloc_weight_table`: Increases the size of the `WeightTable` account.
-    *   `initialize_epoch_snapshot`: Creates the main `EpochSnapshot` account.
+    - `initialize_epoch_snapshot`: Creates the main `EpochSnapshot` account.
-    *   `initialize_operator_snapshot`: Creates an `OperatorSnapshot` account for a specific operator within an epoch.
+    - `initialize_operator_snapshot`: Creates an `OperatorSnapshot` account for a specific operator within an epoch.
-    *   `set_epoch_weights`: Populates the `WeightTable` with weights from the `VaultRegistry`.
+    - `set_epoch_weights`: Populates the `WeightTable` with weights from the `VaultRegistry`.
-    *   `snapshot_vault_operator_delegation`: Records the weighted stake from a specific vault delegation into the relevant `OperatorSnapshot`.
+    - `snapshot_vault_operator_delegation`: Records the weighted stake from a specific vault delegation into the relevant `OperatorSnapshot`.
-    *   `initialize_ballot_box`: Creates the `BallotBox` account for voting in an epoch.
+    - `initialize_ballot_box`: Creates the `BallotBox` account for voting in an epoch.
-    *   `realloc_ballot_box`: Increases the size of the `BallotBox` account.
+    - `realloc_ballot_box`: Increases the size of the `BallotBox` account.
-    *   `register_vault`: Registers a vault (that has already been approved via Jito handshake) with the NCN program's `VaultRegistry`.
+    - `register_vault`: Registers a vault (that has already been approved via Jito handshake) with the NCN program's `VaultRegistry`.
-    *   `close_epoch_account`: Closes temporary epoch-specific accounts (like `EpochState`, `BallotBox`, etc.) after they are no longer needed, reclaiming rent.
+    - `close_epoch_account`: Closes temporary epoch-specific accounts (like `EpochState`, `BallotBox`, etc.) after they are no longer needed, reclaiming rent.
 3.  **Operator Instruction**: This is the primary action taken by participants during a consensus cycle.
-    *   `cast_vote`: Allows an operator (using their admin key) to submit their vote for the current epoch.
+    - `cast_vote`: Allows an operator (using their admin key) to submit their vote for the current epoch.

-For more details, you can always check the source code or the API documentation [here](TODO: Add link to API docs if available).
+For more details, you can always check the source code or the API documentation [here](https://github.com/Unboxed-Software/ncn-program-template).

 ## Build and run the Simulation Test

 This section will walk through building a simulation test of our example NCN program.
 The test represents a comprehensive scenario designed to mimic a complete NCN system.
 It involves multiple operators, vaults, and different types of tokens.
 The test covers the entire workflow, from the initial setup of participants and the NCN program itself, through the voting process, and finally to reaching and verifying consensus.
 It heavily utilizes Jito's restaking and vault infrastructure alongside the custom NCN voting logic.

-The NCN program used can be found [here](TODO: provide link to repo).
+The NCN program used can be found [here](https://github.com/Unboxed-Software/ncn-program-template).
 By creating a simulation test of this NCN, you'll be better prepared to use it as a template or base that you can adapt to create your own NCN program.
 Just a reminder: we do not recommend most NCN developers build their NCN from scratch.
 Rather, we suggest using this prebuilt program as a starting point and customizing it according to your needs.

-The simulation test we'll be creating below can also be found in the [example NCN repository](TODO: provide link).
+The simulation test we'll be creating below can also be found in the [example NCN repository](https://github.com/Unboxed-Software/ncn-program-template).
 However, you'll understand the system better if you write the test along with us, so feel free to clone the repository, delete the test, and follow along.
 This will give you hands-on experience with the entire NCN lifecycle: initializing vaults and operators using Jito's restaking and vault programs, configuring the NCN program, and executing the full voting process.

 ### Prerequisites

 Before running the simulation test, ensure you have completed the following setup steps:

-1. Set up the local Solana test ledger by running the script: `./scripts/setup-test-ledger.sh` TODO:- @mohammed - did we say we still need this step?
-I remember you and Christian debating it
-2. Build the NCN onchain program using Cargo: `cargo build-sbf --manifest-path program/Cargo.toml --sbf-out-dir integration_tests/tests/fixtures`
+1. Build the NCN onchain program using Cargo: `cargo build-sbf --manifest-path program/Cargo.toml --sbf-out-dir integration_tests/tests/fixtures`
-3. Ensure you have the correct versions installed:
+2. Ensure you have the correct versions installed:
-    *   Solana CLI: 2.2.6 (recommended)
+    - Solana CLI: 2.2.6 (recommended)
-    *   Rust/Cargo: 1.81 or newer
+    - Rust/Cargo: 1.81 or newer

 ### Building the Simulation Test